FIGHTING FOR YOU FREEDOM AND FUTURE

 OUR CLIENTS SAY IT BEST

-- Former Client
+-

-He completely cared, took my case personally, always made me feel as though I was his most important client, and was knowledgeable on all subjects.
-I give him the highest rating possible and totally recommend him to anyone who is
+They completely cared, took my case personally, always made me feel like the most important client, and were knowledgeable on all subjects.
+I give the Law Office of Patrick J. McLain, PLLC the highest rating possible and totally recommend them.- Mike

-- Mike
+-

 My husband hired Patrick for his summary court martial and Patrick and his team were there every step of the way.
 They communicated everything they needed and were even there when either me or my husband had any questions.
 He is a hard worker and will fight for you the moment you choose him to be on your team!

-- Angela
+- Angela -

 I cannot recommend Patrick highly enough.
 I won my military case due to his diligence, knowledge and experience in military law.
 Had I proceeded on my own, I would have lost, for the process was simply too complex.
 When working with Patrick, there was never a time when I felt left in the dark on my case, nor a time when his assessments and instructions were unclear.
 Should you be in any difficult circumstance, Patrick will work his tail off for you and keep you clearly informed on the status of your case.
 Again, I highly recommend the services of Patrick McLain.

-- Dan C.
+- Dan C. -

-- Chip
+-

 The Court-Martial Process